 In this example, your optimal order size is 4,472 units per production run.

-Although this formula supports effective inventory management for your manufacturers, it's time-consuming to constantly rerun this calculation.
-Luckily, there's an easier way to find your ideal production orders.
+Although this formula supports effective inventory management for your manufacturers, it’s time-consuming to rerun this calculation constantly.
+Luckily, there’s an easier way to find your ideal production orders.

-With Cogsy's production order feature, you get visibility into your inventory needs for the next 12 months.
+With Cogsy, you get visibility into your inventory needs for the next 12 months.

-Lalo, a leading DTC brand in the baby space, even used Cogsy's production order feature to share their inventory needs for the next 12 months with their vendors.
-And by doing so, the Lalo team cut their purchase order down payments by 50%, freeing up cash to further fuel the company's 400% year-over-year growth.
+Lalo, a leading DTC brand in the baby space, even used Cogsy to share their inventory needs for the next 12 months with their vendors.
+And by doing so, the Lalo team cut their purchase order down payments by 50%, freeing up cash to further fuel the company’s 400% year-over-year growth.